techidaily/site-win11-tips/source/_posts/mastering-error-repair-code-0xc00ce556-on-windows.md

 ![The Services tab in MSConfig](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/04/the-services-tab.jpg)

- This[guide to clean booting](https://www.makeuseof.com/clean-boot-windows-11/) includes instructions for disabling startup apps and services within the MSConfig and Task Manager system tools.
+ This [guide to clean booting](https://www.makeuseof.com/clean-boot-windows-11/) includes instructions for disabling startup apps and services within the MSConfig and Task Manager system tools.
 When you've set up the clean boot, restart Windows to see if that resolves error 0xC00CE556\.
 If it does, you can leave the boot configuration as it is or try to figure out what disabled app or service causes the issue by gradually re-enabling startup items.

 ## 5\.
 Reinstall the Windows 11/10 Platform

  Reinstalling Windows 11/10 is a last-resort resolution that will likely fix the parsing returned error 0xC00CE556\.
 There are a few ways to reinstall the platform, but the in-place upgrade method enables you to do so and keep all apps.
-Our[Windows reinstallation guide](https://www.makeuseof.com/windows-11-reinstall-without-deleting-apps/) tells you how to perform an in-place with an ISO file.
+Our [Windows reinstallation guide](https://www.makeuseof.com/windows-11-reinstall-without-deleting-apps/) tells you how to perform an in-place with an ISO file.

 ![The Windows 11 Setup window](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/04/windows-11-setup-window.jpg)